proxy-the-great/-TorNet-installer-v1.15-/README.md

 # Service not found error:

 If you receive the error:  ```sh: 1: service: not found``` instead of using the tornet command, launch the installer again.
-(If Tor and TorNet are pre-installed the installer will just find the current errors, check for updates and start tornet)
+(If Tor, pip and TorNet are pre-installed the installer will simply try and find errors and launch the application.)

 This installer is kinda pointless ngl...you can just use commands to install tornet....